 Financial Advisors and Financial Planners

-Under new proposed legislation, professionals who use the titles Financial Advisor and Financial Planner will need to meet minimum educational standards to be credentialed.
+Under the Financial Advisors and Financial Planners Title Protection Act (the Act), professionals who use the titles financial advisor and financial planner will need to meet minimum educational standards to be credentialed.

 The aim of the legislation is to increase consumer and investor protection by providing New Brunswickers clarity and confidence when working with individuals holding these titles.
 Currently, the titles “financial advisor” and “financial planner” are unregulated in New Brunswick.

-The proposed legislation will require anyone wanting to use the titles “financial advisor” and “financial planner” to hold the appropriate credentials from an approved credentialling body.
+The Act, which stemmed from industry consultation on title protection in 2021, will require anyone using the titles “financial advisor” and “financial planner” to hold the appropriate credentials from an approved credentialling body.

 The Financial and Consumer Services Commission, which will administer the legislation, will approve organizations as credentialing bodies and approve the credentials to use the two regulated titles.